I like a thing that’s a miniature version of the original thing:

 I have three of these mini food processors; they’re so handy and they hold four cups of food.
 Plenty.

-Start by throwing in some cauliflower, then the mayo (please real mayo… not low calorie or low fat, and certainly not organic.
-Even organic has one of the first if not the first ingredients as soybean oil.
+Start by throwing in some of the roasted cauliflower, then the mayo (please real mayo… not low calorie or low fat, and certainly not organic.
+Even organic has one of the first, if not the first ingredients, as soybean oil.
 Get the avocado oil based mayo OR, make your own: lemon, olive oil and egg yolks).
 Throw in some cheese.
 You will not be told by me how much of each to use; you need to taste this as you go.
 Everyone is different in what they like!
 The mayo will help with the consistency but you may want to add more or a bit of that sesame oil…

 TIP: I added the sesame seed oil that was in the pan from roasting the veggies.

-When the hens are done if you’re not ready to eat just then, everything that is already hot can be kept warm in the oven on 150 degrees.
-If you need to reheat the veggies first, they do just fine being reheated in the microwave.
+When the hens are done if you’re not ready to eat just then, everything that is already hot can be kept warm in the oven on 150 degrees – but only if starting with the food already hot.
+You can’t reheat cold food on 150.
+If you need to reheat the veggies before serving, they do just fine being reheated in the microwave.
 One of our favorite ways to eat the cauliflower however, is reheated on 350 in the oven in a casserole dish (or individual ramekins) with some more cheese sprinkled on top.

 The wine we chose to use came from Dry Farms Wine.
 We ordered through them online because they have sugar free and sulfate free wines that are very low carb and have no additional chemicals.